mechmotum/mechmotum.github.io/content/pages/jobs.rst

 LibreTexts Engineering Education Asst
 -------------------------------------

-Apply via `Aggie Job Link <https://icc.ucdavis.edu/find/resources/ajl>`.
+Apply via `Aggie Job Link`_.

-Aggie Job Link Specifier: STDT4 - LibreTexts Engineering Education Asst (MAE) (845986)
+Aggie Job Link Specifier: STDT4 - LibreTexts_ Engineering Education Asst (MAE) (845986)

 Job Function: Student Worker

-Job Purpose: To assist Dr. Jason K Moore and other engineering faculty in developing interactive open access textbooks for the LibreTexts project and various UCD engineering courses.
+Job Purpose: To assist Dr. Jason K Moore and other engineering faculty in developing interactive open access textbooks for the LibreTexts_ project and various UCD engineering courses.

 Job Description:

 The assistant will be part of a team that develops one or more open access engineering textbooks.
-These textbooks will be published as part of the LibreTexts engineering "living library".
-The assistant will work on a variety of tasks based on their skills and performance: search for existing open access engineering content edit existing engineering textbook content write new engineering textbook content draw engineering figures using graphic design software write and solve engineering homework problems develop computational learning content using Jupyter The student will work a minimum of 10 hours per week during the fall, winter, and spring quarters and a minimum of 20 hrs per week during the summer quarter.
+These textbooks will be published as part of the LibreTexts_ engineering "living library".
+The assistant will work on a variety of tasks based on their skills and performance: search for existing open access engineering content edit existing engineering textbook content write new engineering textbook content draw engineering figures using graphic design software write and solve engineering homework problems develop computational learning content using Jupyter_ The student will work a minimum of 10 hours per week during the fall, winter, and spring quarters and a minimum of 20 hrs per week during the summer quarter.
 Up to three years of work on the project may be available based on performance.